 A teacher may be the single most important factor in the development of primary education.
 But after the teacher, primary school facilities are the most important factor.
-School facilities include but not confined to classrooms, toilet facilities, teachers' houses, desks, teachers' offices, and miscellaneous school furniture and water sources.
+School facilities include but

 (i) Classrooms

 According to education Policy, the use of each classroom in primary and secondary schools should follow the national standard of accommodating 45 pupils/students only.
 If it happens a classroom accommodates more than 45 pupils is an indication that there is a shortage of classrooms in that particular school.